Property System

 Property class

-is a simple wrapper around
+Property is a simple wrapper around

 Object.defineProperty

-with some additional callbacks like valueChange
+with some additional callbacks like valueChange,

-valueConverter
+valueConverter and equalityComparer.

 When you define property you specify the owning type and the